Chain-of-Influence: Tracing Interdependencies Across Time and Features in Clinical Predictive Modelings: Methodology

 \section{Methodology}

-In this section, we introduce the Chain-of-Influence (CoI) model, designed to capture and interpret both temporal dynamics and feature interactions in sequential clinical data.
-CoI integrates three layers of attention mechanisms—temporal attention, feature-level attention, and cross-feature attention—to provide both accurate predictions and rich interpretability.
+In this section, we introduce the Chain-of-Influence (CoI) model, an interpretable deep learning architecture designed to capture and quantify both temporal dynamics and feature interactions in sequential clinical data.
+The model integrates three complementary attention mechanisms—temporal attention, feature-level attention, and cross-feature attention—into a unified computational graph that enables accurate predictions while providing rich interpretability through explicit influence quantification.
+Figure~\ref{fig:architecture} provides a complete overview of the model architecture.